Jump-diffusion models of parametric volume-price distributions: Results

 Table~\ref{tab:jump_params} lists $\hat{\lambda}$, $\hat{\sigma}_\xi$, and the variance decomposition for all eight series, and Fig.~\ref{fig:variance_decomp} summarizes the jump share.
 Results align with the KM classification for Gamma, InvG, and Weib.
 The scale parameter $\theta$ exhibits substantial jump variance $\hat{f}_{\text{jump}}\approx 40\%\text{--}63\%$ with jump rates in the range $4\text{--}15$ events per unit time, while the shape parameter $\phi$ shows smaller rates $1\text{--}2$ and modest variance shares $14\%\text{--}22\%$.
 These figures confirm that rare, large discontinuities dominate the variability of $\theta$ even when jumps are infrequent, whereas $\phi$ is primarily diffusive.

 Log normal departs from this pattern.
 Although the KM coefficients classify $f_{LN}(\theta)$ as diffusive, the global inversion produces an elevated $\hat{\lambda}$.
 This discrepancy reflects the high sensitivity of sixth–order averages to tails and residual corrections under logarithmic parameterization.
 In such cases, the spatially resolved ratio $D^{(4)}/D^{(2)}$ is the more reliable classifier, and the global inversion should be interpreted cautiously.
-The global estimates corroborate the shape–diffusion and scale–jump split observed in the KM analysis and provide practical jump parameters for simulation and risk diagnostics, with the caveat that high-order moment inversions amplify tail effects, especially for $f_{LN}$.
+The global estimates corroborate the shape-diffusion and scale-jump split observed in the KM analysis and provide practical jump parameters for simulation and risk diagnostics, with the caveat that high-order moment inversions amplify tail effects, especially for $f_{LN}$.